Get

 While this kind of aggression can happen when a cat has been to the groomer, pet-sitter, or for any other appointment, it most often occurs following a vet visit.
 It usually occurs because the returning cat has lost the group scent and may have taken on the scent of other humans, other animals, or even the vet or groomer.
 It is possible to help prevent non-recognition aggression, although with varied results, and it may require that the cats go through the whole introduction process again.

-Read on for more information on this phenomenon and steps you can take to prevent or rectify the problem.
+Read on for more information on this phenomenon, how to rectify the problem and how long feline non-recognition aggression lasts.

 What Is Feline Non-Recognition Aggression?